syscrsh/status2/README.md

 However, a _much_ nicer way of using this, is to have this part of a tmux setup.

-The way I use this is like this (see screenshot below for end result):
+The way I use it is like this (see screenshot below for end result):

 * Have this file `status2.sh` on every networked Machine that I use with tmux.